legal update october 2022

 Solution: Create a good employee handbook and have it reviewed by a specialist to make sure you have strong policies to govern your employment practices.
 Evaluate your handbook at least annually and establish a relationship with professionals to keep you aware of needed changes.

-The following employer compliance checkup questions and analysis will help you understand if you have areas of concern.
+Completing an employer compliance checkup and analysis will help you understand if you have areas of concern.

 Reviewing all employment practices function by function is the best method to uncover missing practices or violations.
 Having a comprehensive professional review done by an independent organization is recommended to ensure you are not missing something important.